sdonohoo/forecasting/CONTRIBUTING.md

 ## Coding Guidelines

-We strive to maintain high quality code to make the utilities in the repository easy to understand, use, and extend.
+We strive to maintain high quality code to make it easy to understand, use, and extend.
 We also work hard to maintain a friendly and constructive environment.
 We've found that having clear expectations on the development process and consistent style helps to ensure everyone can contribute and collaborate effectively.

 Please review the [coding guidelines](https://github.com/Microsoft/Forecasting/wiki/Coding-Guidelines) wiki page to see more details about the expectations for development approach and style.